IBMDeveloperUK/Java-Containers101/labs/Lab_1.md

 ping localhost:8080/ping
 ```

-So from the assumption of just running our Java applications, there is no need to have such a big distribution.
-In fact in the Serverless world, Java applications are pretty much ignored as a use case because of the large overhead.
-For now, Java 8 JRE alpine remains a very attractive distribution but we have to remember that this will eventually lose support.
+So from the assumption that we only need to have a runtime for our Java applications, there is no need to have such a big distribution.

 Congratulations, you have completed Lab 1!
 Move on to [Lab 2](./Lab_2.md) or go [back to the menu](../README.md).